itsidohirsh/itsidohirsh.github.io/src/pages/index.md

 # Ido Hirsh

-Self learner • Creative • Awesome
+Self Learner • Creative • Awesome

+***

+Hi, I'm **Ido Hirsh**.

+Here I'm going to document my journy and the stuff that I learn along the way ⚡

+This is the place for me to scratch the writer's itch.
+I publish ideas and lessons I learn while pursuing the things that peak my curiosity.
+My writing spans topics like software, design, science, technology, productivity and motivation.

+Enjoy 😉

+*A little appetizer...*
 > *"Work hard, have fun, make history."* - **Jeff Bezos**

-Hi, I'm **Ido Hirsh**.
-Here I'm going to document my journy and the stuff that I learn along the way.
-Hope we'll have some fun together, enjoy 😉